chb/smart-docs/reference/preferences_scratchpad/index.md

 for the in-scope patient of all other apps, which provides a basic interoperability facility accross apps.

-Because SMART an app has access to the scratchpad that it owns regardless of the user who runs it, there is always the possibility that a user overwrites the data stored by another user.
+Because a SMART app has access to the scratchpad that it owns regardless of the user who runs it, there is always the possibility that a user overwrites the data stored by another user.
 A container is free to implement collision detection support for its scratchpad facilities.